Wynonna Judd: Personal life

 Naomi told Wynonna that her father was Charles Jordan when Wynonna was 30.
 Wynonna found Jordan but he died before they could meet.
 Wynonna was a judge for the 6th annual Independent Music Awards, conducted to support independent artists' careers.
 Wynonna and her boyfriend Scott "Cactus" Moser, best known as the drummer for Highway 101, a country band, were engaged on December 24, 2011.
 They married on June 10, 2012, at her home in Leiper's Fork, Tennessee west of Franklin.

 On August 18, 2012, Moser was severely injured in a motorcycle crash in South Dakota.
 He was on U.S. Route 16 in the Black Hills when he crossed the center line and hit a car.
 Injuries required his left leg to be amputated above the knee.

 In June 2018, Wynonna's daughter Grace was sentenced to eight years in prison for violating probation.
 She had pleaded guilty to possession, manufacturing, and distribution of methamphetamines.
+She was released in December of 2022, but re-arrested May 1, 2023.

 In November 2024, Grace was arrested for allegedly stealing a church van and is held at the Albemarle-Charlottesville Regional Jail in Charlottesville, Virginia.